gao-g/metaphor-in-context/README.md

 2. ELMo

-The ELMo vector will be released upon request by other means (too large to be uploaded on GitHub).
-If needed, please contact the first author by email.
+You can download our ELMo vectors from this Google Drive [link](https://drive.google.com/file/d/1cq9fm6nfVsVhRxvVfrWAjiVjUJwE5yqc/view?usp=sharing), and unzip it.
 We have ELMo vectors for the MOH-X, TroFi, and VUA datasets with train/dev/test division.

 ## Installation
 1. This project is developed in Python 3.6.
 Using Conda to set up a virtual environment is recommended.